strawlab/strand-braid/strand-braid-user/users-guide/src/hardware-selection.md

 ## PC requirements

+* Supports Ubuntu 20.04 amd64 operating system.
+This is currently our only supported platform.
 * Fast CPU.
 Currently an Intel CPU is recommended due to the use of the Intel Integrated Performance Primitives Library.
 * Memory usage is not expected to be particularly high, because processing